 The Directors' fees are subject to shareholders' approval at general meetings.
-Other emoluments are determined by the Remuneration Committee with reference to directors' duties, responsibilities and performance and the results of the Group.
+Other emoluments are determined by the Company's board of directors with reference to directors' duties, responsibilities and performance, and the results of the Group.

 DIRECTORS' INTERESTS IN TRANSACTIONS, ARRANGEMENTS OR CONTRACTS